 With asset ownership comes inherent risk.
 Risk requires consistent monitoring and review to ensure appropriate mitigation efforts are put in place.
-Central Elgin will adopt a formal Risk Review Process to ensure that risk implications are explicitly considered when making asset decisions.
-This analysis will be reported on an annual basis within each Detailed Asset Management Plan to ensure that risk is kept to a tolerable level.
-The following is the Risk Process Model:
+Central Elgin will adopt a formal risk review process to ensure we explicitly consider risk implications when making asset decisions.
+This analysis will be reported annually within each DAMP to ensure we are mitigating risk to a tolerable level.
+Risk Process Model is as follows: